MateuszDabrowski/elquent/README.md

 # ELQuent
-Combines multiple utilities automating tasks around Oracle's Eloqua Marketing Automation tool _Interested in using this tool for your company?
-Let me know - can help with implementation_
+Combines multiple utilities automating tasks around Oracle's Eloqua Marketing Automation tool

+_Interested in using this tool for your company?
+Can help with implementation_

 ---
 ## ELQuent.link